IN-DEPTH ANALYSIS

 When it comes to retirement planning, Betterment is one of the best robo-advisors on the market.
 Its tools can help you determine how much you should be saving based on your retirement goals.
 Your financial plan will be tailored based on factors such as your retirement age, zip code, and Social Security payments.

-Once you opt-in for Betterment retirement, you can review different tools that will help you make a savings plan.
+Once you opt-in, you can review different tools that will help you make a savings plan.
 You can calculate how much to save, connect external accounts to get a clearer picture of your finances, learn to prioritize your accounts, and make adjustments to your savings plan along the way.

 We already mentioned how Betterment has a mobile app for iOS and Android devices, which allows users to track their investment portfolio on the go.

-The app has many outstanding features and is quite popular among Betterment clients, with over 8,000 reviews on Google Play and an average rating of four stars.
-It’s also user-friendly: You can review your Betterment account balance and goals, make deposits and withdrawals, change your investment settings, and more.
+The app has many outstanding features and is quite popular among clients, with a 4.8 rating on the App Store and a 4.7-star rating on Google Play.
+The iPhone app listing shows about 60K ratings.
+It’s also user-friendly: You can review your account balance and goals, make deposits and withdrawals, change your investment settings, and more.

 Betterment Logo